cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 +++

-title = "Create Blueprint from Terraform module" description = "Terraform-based Blueprints - Creating a blueprint from a Terraform module, including deployment and installation of the environment." weight = 27 alwaysopen = false
+title = "Create a Blueprint from a Terraform module" description = "Terraform-based Blueprints - Creating a blueprint from a Terraform module, including deployment and installation of the environment." weight = 27 alwaysopen = false